 Focuses on developing the basis skills needed for excellence on the job.
 Content covers safety, blueprint reading, math for construction and construction terminology.
 Students master skills through hand-son practice under the direction of a seasoned carpenter.

 Hones the basic skills and advances students’ knowledge and precision.
 Through hands-on assignments, students complete higher-level tasks that enable them to master their craft.

 Electric is a licensed profession that requires candidates to train under a master electrician before being eligible to sit for licensure.
 EBI’s Electric Program is approved by the State of Kentucky Department of Housing, Buildings and Construction as a licensure education program.
 The program is a four-year approach thoroughly covering the practice of electric in residential, commercial and industrial settings.

 The curriculum is 100% centered on professional practice as electricians and is heavily rooted in teaching the electric code.
 Classroom discussions and activities help students understand relevant theories and how they apply on the job.

-Facilities Maintenance is a one-year program providing a comprehensive exploration of the skills and trades needed to maintain facilities.
+Facilities Maintenance & Remodeling provides a comprehensive exploration of the skills and trades needed to maintain facilities.
 The curriculum includes units in plumbing, electric, HVAC, appliance repair, carpentry, grounds maintenance, weatherization and welding.
 Throughout the program, students are taught the importance of safety and excellence in customer service.

 & Air Conditioning (HVAC)